bnhovde/ES2015-talk/README.md

 > !DEMO = show app

-I've created a simple app that simulates the americal election system.
+I've created a simple app that simulates the american election system.
 I know you're not supposed to mix politics and tech talks, but this is a fictional election.
 Any resemblence to real people is absolutely coincidental.

 Anyway, like I said earlier, the module is written in ES5, and as I go through the new features I'll dive in and update the app to use the new features.